AlternativeFFFF/Alt-F4/submissions/fluidic-power/fluidic-power.md

 ### Why is it hard?

-As you know vanilla Factorio's electricity is perfect.
+Vanilla Factorio's electricity is ideal - there's no resistance in the wires.
 Your electrical grid can transmit infite power over infinite distances indefinitely.
-It's almost like they strung cryogenically cooled [super-conductors](https://en.wikipedia.org/wiki/Superconductivity) to the small and cheap wooden power poles.
-This works very well for the purpose and constraints of the game and fits most playstyules perfectly.
-However, since the start there were always a few players looking for more of a challange who wondered if electricity could be made more realistic.
+It's almost like they strung cryogenically cooled [super-conductors](https://en.wikipedia.org/wiki/Superconductivity) to the cheap small wooden power poles.
+This works very well for the constraints of the game and fits most play-styles perfectly.
+However, there's always been a few players looking for more of a challange who wondered if electricity could be made [more realistic](https://forums.factorio.com/viewtopic.php?t=68761).

 Modding capabilities limited
 when connected with copper - power flows